 FAMILY + FOOD + TRAVEL

-BoyEatsWorld is written and edited by Aleney de Winter (with a little input from her well-travelled kids) to encourage families to delve deeper, go farther and travel with a conscience.
-With a focus on high quality written content and photography, this award-winning blog offers tips and humorous tales of travel, culture and world cuisine, peppered with the entertaining antics of her well-travelled offspring.
+With a focus on high quality written content and photography, BoyEatsWorld is written and edited by Aleney de Winter (with a little input from her well-travelled kids) to encourage families to delve deeper, go farther and travel with a conscience.
+Ranking at a lofty 19 in the Feedspot’s Top 200 Family Travel Blogs of 2020, the multi award-winning blog offers tips and humorous tales of travel, culture and world cuisine, peppered with the entertaining antics of her well-travelled offspring.
 Along with inspiration, impartial reviews, in-depth travel guides, interviews, and the occasional recipe, BoyEatsWorld shares expert and relatable advice for families, whatever their travel flavour.

 MEET THE FAMILY

-THE BOY – World traveller, bon vivant, international TV travel host, award-winning public speaker, travel magazine editor and primary school raconteur, Raffles is the undoubted star of this particular show, though his understudy, Sugarpuff (you’ll meet her shortly), is definitely nipping at his heels.
+THE BOY – World traveller, bon vivant, international TV travel host, award-winning public speaker, travel magazine editor and junior raconteur, Raffles is the undoubted star of this particular show, though his understudy, Sugarpuff (you’ll meet her shortly), is nipping at his heels.

 With a passion for travel bordering on the obsessive and an appetite to rival an entire stable of Sumo wrestlers, Raffles’ first real “foodie” experience occurred in sunny San Sebastian, culinary capital of Spain and home to be the world’s highest concentration of Michelin stars.
 Here Mr. Eats World and I delighted in leisurely lunches and late night feasts of Pinxos (Basque Tapas) but it was as we indulged in a three-hour long, million-course dinner at Mugaritz (then ranked the third best restaurant in the world), that magic happened.
 From the restaurant’s signature potato “stones” to its butter-soft, cream infused brioche crusted with crisp caramel, it was a mighty introduction for my son to the world of fine food.

-THE GIRL – Sugarpuff is the baby of the family but has still managed to explore 23 countries in her seven adventure-packed years.
+THE GIRL – Sugarpuff is the baby of the family but has still managed to explore 25 countries in her nine adventure-packed years.
 Like her brother her desire to explore the new and unusual is insatiable and she’s proved herself to be quite the fearless traveller.

 THE DAD – Mr Eats World is British.
 In spite of the fact that he has chips and battered spam in his DNA he shares not only my passion for new cuisines and exciting flavours but also my wanderlust.
 He is also rather sexy, piss funny, and, given the wild eccentricities of his Aussie wife and kids, quite possibly the most patient man alive. (he’s also a little camera shy)